danatrace/Dynatrace-AWS-Automation-Use-Cases/stetup.md

-# Dynatrace AWS Automation Use Cases setup step by step guide
+## Dynatrace AWS Automation Use Cases setup step by step guide

-## Step 1: Create user permissions needed to run the setup
+### Step 1: Create user permissions needed to run the setup
 #### Go to Dynatrace Account Mangement and create a Dynatrace policy and copy and paste the following permissions into the Policy:
-1. Go to "Dynatrace Account Management", click on "Identitiy & Access Management" and chose "Policy Management" from the Dropdown menu
+1. Go to "Dynatrace Account Management", click on "Identitiy & Access Management" and chose "Policy Management" from the Dropdown menu.
+2. Click on the "+ Create policy" button
+3. Give the policy a name
+4. Copy and paste the following into the "Policy Statement" field:
 ```
 //States
 ALLOW state:app-states:delete, state:app-states:read, state:app-states:write, state:user-app-states:read, state:user-app-states:write, state:user-app-states:delete, state-management:user-app-states:delete, state-management:user-app-states:delete-all, state-management:app-states:delete;